kernelci/kcidb-ng/README.md

 ### Generating tokens

-If your kcidb-rest is installed in isolated environment, you can disable JWT authentication by commenting out the JWT command in `docker-compose.yaml`:
+If your kcidb-ng is installed in isolated environment, you can disable JWT authentication by commenting out the JWT command in `docker-compose.yaml`:

 ```yaml
 #    command: ["/usr/local/bin/kcidb-restd-rs","-j",""]